 - OpenVPN compatibility

 - incorporation in a location with relaxed data retention legislation

 - policies to not share your data with third-parties

 - availability on Windows, MacOS, Linux, Android, and iOS

 - a free trial version and money back guarantee

-Privacy-conscious user would ask for all of the requirements to be met by a VPN app in order to be considered the best VPN for Opera
+A privacy-conscious user would ask for all of the requirements to be met by a VPN app to consider it among the best ones for Opera.

 So, we have tested and examined numerous VPN services to offer you a list of those which meet all or almost all of the above criteria for a reliable VPN for the Opera browser.